jaredjbeck/jaredjbeck.github.io/publications.md

 * Waananen, A., **J. Beck**, R. Shaw, and S. Wagenius.
 Scale-dependent effects of spatial isolation and phenological asynchrony on plant reproductive fitness. *In preparation.*
 * Richardson, L., **J. Beck**, and S. Wagenius.
 Individual-level differences in reproductive fitness between burned and unburned years reflect spatial and temporal mating opportunities.  *In preparation.*
 * Paulson, L., A. Carroll, A. Waananen, **J. Beck**, and S. Wagenius.
 Effects of liquid smoke on flowering in a widespread prairie plant. *In preparation.*
+* **Beck, J.** and S. Wagenius.
+Biotic and abiotic factors influencing seedling responses to fire in tallgrass prairie. *In preparation.*